Curricular Practical Training (CPT)

 - IEP students are not eligible

-- End Date: All CPT authorizations end the last day of finals.
+- End Date: All CPT authorizations end prior to the start of classes in the next semester.
 An internship offer beyond that date requires additional CPT authorization and CPT course enrollment for the next semester.
+Unless your authorization takes place during your final semester.
+If your authorization will take place in your final semester – your CPT authorization end date cannot extend past the last day of finals in that semester.

 - CPT employers cannot be changed after approval of the authorization.

 - CPT is employer-specific, which means an offer of employment is required to apply.

 - CPT is not available after completion of your program of study (graduation).

 |Upcoming Application Windows:|